 This induction of hormonal injections is an expensive process and may even cause adverse side effects sometimes.

-The process of IVM has been available since the 1990s but it hasn’t been extensively used because the results are much better in IVF, because the eggs matured inside the female’s body are considered to be healthier.
+The process of IVM has been available since the 1990s but it hasn’t been extensively used because the results are much better in IVF as the eggs matured inside the female’s body are considered to be healthier.

 Initially for IVM immature eggs were collected from the follicles and matured in the lab using hormonal drugs.